DEFINITION CHARACTERISTICS DEVELOPMENT AND CONSEQUENCES OF SEXUAL ADDICTION

 Brain based research focuses on the neurobiology of addiction and suggests that addiction is influenced by two predominant factors;

 - Genetically predisposed individuals may be at a greater risk to experience difficulty with emotion regulation when triggered by stress stimuli.

 - In fact, most sex addicts are able to return to fully functional intimacy after successful recovery from their sexual addiction with the help of a qualified clinical sex therapist and professional counsellor.

 CONTRIBUTORS TO SEX ADDICTION DEVELOPMENT

 Addiction can be understood as a substitute for affect and emotion regulation.
 Emotional dysregulation may begin in early childhood with a development of insecure child-parent attachment bonds.
-An infant’s survival and sound development depends on secure love and save attachment to their parents, or primary carers.
+An infant’s survival and sound development depends on secure love and safe attachment to their parents, or primary carers.
 Absence, or disruption of secure love and nurture may be substituted with other ‘feel good’ survival mechanisms in later life.

 THE DEVELOPING BRAIN AND SEX ADDICTION

 Brain development in humans is said to reach full maturity around the age of 25 years.
 (Research Prof Jay Giedd, National Institute Of Mental Health NIMH, USA).
 It is quite easy to understand that the immature brain of a child is unable to process adult sexual concepts without negative consequences to their development.

 The mature executive part of the brain, the frontal lobes, ‘puts brakes’ on impulses, ‘estimates situations’, and ‘assesses a rational response’ to emotional stimuli.
 These systems are immature in childhood.

 As a result of either, a single event, or repeated and continued exposure to adult sexual concepts, including exposure to pornography, children are vulnerable to suffer damaging consequences to their emotional, psychological, and social development.
 Common manifestations in adulthood are evidenced in a lack of impulse control, expressions of inadequate sexual or social behaviours, low self esteem, difficulty trusting others, over-or-under attachment, or avoidance of intimate relationships.

 MAKE AN ENQUIRY OR BOOK YOUR APPOINTMENT